 Dear Summer Vacation,

 I know that in the past we’ve shared great experiences trying to rid ourselves of school related stress and everything we were taught… but I have a confession to make.
-I really can’t believe I’m about to say this…but… If I’m going to have a smooth transition into this fall semester, we need to redefine our relationship and its boundaries.
-I’m sorry, but you’ll be happy to know that it’s not you, it’s me.
-I’m sure that you’ll rebound quickly and find someone else to be with, but it’s time for me to do what’s in my best interest.
+I really cannot believe I’m about to say this…but… If I’m going to have a smooth transition into this fall semester, we need to redefine our relationship and its boundaries.
+I’m sorry but you will be happy to know that it’s not you, it’s me.
+I’m sure that you will rebound quickly and find someone else to be with, but it’s time for me to do what is in my best interest.